fvwmorg/fvwm3/docs/DEVELOPERS.md

    **Where: `x.y.z` will be the next release**.
 1. Change the dates in configure.ac and fill in the release dates.
 2. Set `ISRELEASED` to `"yes"`.
+3. Change `utils/fvwm-version-str.sh` and include the approrpiate version string.
-3. Commit the results.
+4. Commit the results.
-4. Run: `./autogen.sh && make clean` to get the tree into a clean slate.
+5. Run: `./autogen.sh && make clean` to get the tree into a clean slate.
 Because this is a release, the source needs compiling.
 To do that, run: